Avangardum/AvangardumStyleConvention/Readme.md

 ## Miscellaneous

-When applying naming rules, abbreviations should be treated like single words (`JsonParser`, not `JSONParser`).
+Abbreviations with 2 characters should be fully capitalized (`IOStream`), longer abbreviations follow same naming rules as if they were regular words (`JsonParser`).

-In any text files, line width should be no longer than 120 characters.
+Whenever possible, format code to avoid line width exceeding 120 symbols.

 In any text files, there should be no trailing whitespaces.